 The next Safer Internet Day will be on Tuesday 5th February 2019.
 More information is coming soon.

 Computing clubs and events

 In addition to technology focused after school clubs, we run a regular weekly Code Club where children can work on their own projects and further develop their programming skills.

 I enjoyed learning about coding in class and I was inspired to come to code club.
-Since I’ve been coming, I’ve been learning how to code sprites, to talk and move around and I feel more confident.
+Since I’ve been coming, I’ve been learning how to program sprites to talk and move around, and I feel more confident.

 Please click on the link below for more information:

 As a school, we also take part in the annual Hour of Code - a worldwide event - which promotes coding and encourages children to explore coding further using a range of enticing games.